-From day spas to swim-up bars -- in some cases, just steps from the terminal -- we've handpicked the world's 10 most luxurious airport lodgings.
+From day spas to swim-up bars – in some cases, just steps from the terminal – we’ve handpicked the world’s most luxurious airport lodgings when you travel:

 Crowne Plaza Changi Airport

-Rooms are ultramodern and high-tech, outfitted with ergonomic furniture and smart LED televisions with Bluetooth speakers.
+Rooms are ultramodern and high-tech, outfitted with ergonomic furniture and business-savvy features like wireless printers, USB chargers and free international calls.

 Crowne Plaza Changi Airport; 75 Airport Boulevard, #01-01, Changi Airport, Changi Airport Singapore (SIN), Singapore 819664; +65 6823 5300

-Located adjacent to Terminal 3 at Beijing International Airport, the Langham Palace offers fliers five-star luxury just minutes after they touch down.
+Located adjacent to Terminal 3 at Beijing International Airport, The Cordis, Beijing Capital Airport (formerly Langham Place, Beijing Capital Airport) offers fliers five-star luxury just minutes after they touch down.

 Sofitel London Heathrow